-The RFP will be available for download beginning on XXXXX XX, 2019 on the BPDA website at bit.ly/PlanNubian and the BPDA Procurement Webpage.
+The RFP will be available for download beginning on January 27, 2021 on the BPDA Procurement Webpage.

 Proponents must register when downloading the RFP to ensure they receive any addendum.
 Requests for clarification or any questions about the RFP must be submitted in writing to: